Bondok6/blog-app/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Blog Rails App
+# Blog App

-> Blog app built using rails and ruby and PostgreSQL, Every user should login first and he can post a post and give like to others posts and make comments.
+> The Blog app is a fully functional website that shows the list of posts and empowers readers to interact with them by adding comments and liking posts.

 ## Built With
 - Ruby
 - Rails
 - PostgreSql